Skip to content

 Commercial Concrete Services in Kansas City

-K&E Flatwork is a trusted concrete contractor in Missouri, working on small industrial construction projects and large-scale infrastructure developments with the same level of service and workmanship.
+K&E Flatwork is a trusted concrete contractor in Kansas City, working on small industrial construction projects and large-scale infrastructure developments with the same level of service and workmanship.
 We provide a range of concrete services to commercial clients, including parking lot paving, sidewalk paving, and driveway repair, among others.